 SPECIAL INSTRUCTIONS: All special instructions should be given in writing.
 The work may only be accomplished by Cemetery employees or under the Superintendent’s supervision.

-PURCHASE: Anyone desiring to purchase a burial plot should apply to the Cemetery office.
+PURCHASE: Anyone desiring to purchase a burial plot should inquire to the Cemetery office.

 RESERVATIONS OF LOTS OR SINGLE GRAVES: Lots or single graves will not be held longer than 30 days without arrangements being made to pay for same.